santiagohenn/globe-orbit-plot/README.md

 [...]
 ```

-Then modify the following lines in the _orbit_plotter.m_ script, and run the block
+Modify the following lines in the _orbit_plotter.m_ script, and then run the block:
-the .csv file:

 ```Matlab
 % Read CSV file containing the constellation parameters